Some Kind of Beautiful: Plot

 Richard Haig, a charismatic Cambridge literature professor, reflects on the events leading to a major turning point in his life as he speaks to his young son, Jake.
 Influenced by his philandering father, Gordon, Richard has long embraced a similar lifestyle, dating a series of younger women.
 Among them is Kate, a 25-year-old American student.

 While preparing to meet Kate’s father at a hotel bar, Richard flirts with a woman who turns out to be Kate’s sister, Olivia.
+Their father does not show, so he sits down with the half sisters.
+They tell Richard about their philandering father, who was secretly a polygamist.
+Kate and Olivia met one day on the beach, when he foolishly had both families on the beach simultaneously but at opposite extremes.

 The two form a fast friendship, agreeing to always be honest with one another.
-Kate soon announces that she is pregnant, and despite initial hesitation, Richard commits to settling down.
-He marries Kate and relocates to Los Angeles, where he finds work at a local community college, though he finds the job unfulfilling.
+Kate soon announces that she is pregnant, but gives Richard time to decide if he wants to be with them, as it would mean relocating to Los Angeles.
+Despite initial hesitation, after visiting Gordon, Richard commits to settling down.
+He marries Kate and finds work at a local community college, though he finds the job unfulfilling, as the students are disinterested.

 Over time, their relationship deteriorates.
+Kate has an affair with workmate Brian, which develops into a relationship, and they separate.
+Two years later, Richard has continued to live on the property Gordon had bought for them as a wedding present.

-Richard discovers Kate with another man, Brian, and they separate.
-Two years later, Richard is pulled over for driving under the influence, having mixed medication with alcohol.
-He loses his license and is forced to attend Alcoholics Anonymous meetings.
+Richard is pulled over for driving under the influence, having mixed medication with alcohol.
+He loses his driving license and is forced to attend Alcoholics Anonymous meetings.
 Meanwhile, Olivia, now separated from her husband, returns to help Richard care for Jake while Kate travels with Brian.

 As they spend time together, Richard and Olivia's mutual attraction resurfaces, culminating in a romantic encounter.
 When Kate and Brian return unexpectedly, the situation is exposed, causing friction.
 Richard’s father arrives and meets Jake for the first time.

 Despite completing his required AA meetings, Richard is denied certification due to misbehavior.
 During a lecture, he abandons the prepared material, impressing a university representative who offers him a teaching position.
 However, Kate refuses to support his green card renewal, resulting in his deportation.

 Back in the UK, Richard resumes teaching and cares for his ailing father, who encourages him to pursue Olivia.
 After Gordon's death, Richard returns to the U.S. illegally to fulfill his father's wish of having his ashes scattered in Los Angeles.
 He reconciles with Kate and attends Olivia’s book launch with the family.
 At the beach, after scattering the ashes, Richard proposes to Olivia.